CAR T-Cell therapy in China

 10. Secondary Malignancies: Reports of secondary malignancies emerging following CAR T-cell therapy exist, notwithstanding their rarity.
 Research is currently being done on the potential for secondary malignancies and long-term hazards.

-It’s important to remember that not every patient will have these side effects, and that each person’s level of sensitivity will differ.
-In order to minimize and minimize these potential adverse effects, the medical team closely examines patients before, during, and after CAR T-cell therapy.
+It’s important to remember that not every patient will have these side effects and that each person’s level of sensitivity will differ.
+To minimize and minimize these potential adverse effects, the medical team closely examines patients before, during, and after CAR T-cell therapy.

 Time frame

-Check below the total time frame required for complete the CAR T-Cell therapy process.
-Although time frame depends a lot on the distance of lab from the hospital that prepared the CAR’s.
+Check below the total time frame required to complete the CAR T-Cell therapy process.
+However, the time frame depends a lot on the distance of the lab from the hospital that prepared the CARs.

 1. Examination & test: one week